 It’s one thing to be able to critically analyze a situation.
 But it’s another thing entirely when that analysis turns into a self-critic who sits in your head voicing an opinion on everything.
 This can seriously interfere with your relationships, life goals, daily tasks, and eventually, even reduce your brain’s ability to perform.

 If you start to notice negative thoughts are taking over, there are ways you can silence that critic and move forward away from fear and doubt.
-Here are three exercises that can help you overcome negative self-talk and get these annoying (and often disabling) ANTs out of your head effectively.
+Here are three exercises that can help you stop the ANTS and get this annoying (and often disabling) negative self-talk out of your head effectively.

 Exercise 1: Answer the Critic Back

-When the ANTs take over, they can elevate your stress and potentially put you in a state of fight-or-flight.
-It makes focusing difficult, but it disrupts your executive functioning and critical thinking skills as well.
+You can stop the ANTS when they take over before they elevate your stress and potentially put you in a state of fight-or-flight.
+By then, it makes focusing difficult, but it also disrupts your executive functioning and critical thinking skills as well.

 The best way to counter fear, particularly emotional fear, is by taking control over the narrative.
 You have to question if the things your inner critic is saying are true.
 And once you’re able to discern what is a valid concern and what isn’t, you can take steps to work towards solutions rather than spiraling in worry, fear, and doubt.